roychen-imt/vleet/README.md

 -   An easy option is to use the `av-dev-tools` to establish the tunnel.

+7. The datapoints loaded using this method will not be available in the data lake immediately.
+The loader is scheduled every 2 hours on DEV1.
+Once the loader finishes its job, then the datapoints will be available in the data lake.

 ### Launch the simulation

 From the root folder just launch `./cli.js`